The most current instructions for use of the Mindgard CLI will always be available at https://github.com/mindgard/cli

 Testing a Model or Application

-Testing an external AI model uses the test command, and can target either LLMs or Image Classifiers.
+Testing an external AI model uses the test command, and is used to target your LLMs.
 The general command form is:

 mindgard test <name> --url <url> <other settings>